itsraval/windowsMaximazeToNewDesktop/README.md

 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Z</kbd> <br />
 Closes every Desktop with or without any Window open.
 Every Window will be moved to the only remaining Desktop open.

+# Disclaimer
+The script is not perfect!!! <br />
+Some commands need a few seconds to complete their actions. <br />
+The script is not "glitching" but is performing the action as a normal user will do.<br />
+If you have any suggestion or justwant to help, I am happy to collaborate. :)

 # Requirements